 Reputation and SEO: How The Two Fit Together

 When we talk of “reputation” in SEO, especially in local SEO, you need to understand that credibility plays a huge role in determining your SEO ranking.
-If you want to improve SEO in Hong Kong, you’ve got to make an effort to improve your traction with your audience in Hong Kong.
-This includes making sure your posts relate on a local level, and your marketing efforts specifically target your audiences located in the geographical region.
+If you want to improve SEO in Hong Kong, you’ve got to make an effort.
+To improve your traction with your audience in Hong Kong.
+This includes making sure your posts relate on a local level.
+And your marketing efforts specifically target your audiences located in the geographical region.
 Below are some other reasons how reputation really does play a huge role to determine your potential to achieve success in your marketing goals:

 Searching For Your Brand Can Greatly Improve Your Reputation